 Overview

 At a high level, the Nuon platform consists of a Control Plane, remotely controlling Runners deployed into different accounts.
 The Control Plane does not send commands to the Runners.
 Instead, the Runners poll the Control Plane, waiting to be told to run a job.
 This allows the Control Plane to orchestrate jobs for all the Runners, without having any access to the accounts the Runners are hosted in.
+No cross-account access is required to provision, maintain, and deprovision an install.

 The Nuon Runner

 The Runner itself is pretty simple.
-It is a stateless, stand-alone Golang binary, and it does three things:
+It is a stateless, stand-alone Golang binary, and it does three things:- Polls the Control Plane for jobs.

 - Runs jobs.